Thomas Pitt Taswell-Langmead: Life

 He was son of Thomas Langmead, by Elizabeth, daughter of Stephen Cock Taswell.
 He was educated at King's College London, the inns of court, and St Mary Hall, Oxford.
 He entered on 9 May 1860 the Inner Temple, and 9 July 1862 Lincoln's Inn, where he took the Tancred studentship, and in Easter term 1863 was called to the bar.
 At Oxford he graduated B.A. in 1866, taking first class honours in law and modern history.
-The same year he was awarded the Stanhope prize for an essay on the reign of Richard II (printed Oxford 1868), and in 1887 the Vinerian scholarship.
+The same year he was awarded the Stanhope prize for an essay on the reign of Richard II (published, Oxford: Rivingtons, 1866), and in 1887 the Vinerian scholarship.

 Taswell-Langmead practised as a conveyancer, and was appointed in 1873 tutor in constitutional law and legal history at the inns of court.
 He also held the post of revising barrister under the River Lea Conservancy Acts, and for seven years preceding his death was joint editor of the Law Magazine and Review.

 In 1882 Taswell-Langmead was appointed professor of English constitutional law and legal history at University College, London.
 He died unmarried at Brighton on 8 December the same year, and was buried at Nunhead cemetery.